Since our founding, Gamblin Artists Colors has handcrafted materials with the well-being of artists, their work and the environment in mind.

 Studio Clean up: Gamsol is great for general studio clean-up of brushes, palettes, palette knives and other tools.
 As a brush cleaner, it effectively removes oil colors from brushes to allow for clean mixing and application of color.
 Using Gamsol for brush-cleaning during and after the painting session eliminates the risk of slow or non-drying oil from interfering with paint layers.

-For brush clean up during your painting session, first wipe excess paint from brushes with a rag.
-Then dip your brush in a container of Gamblin Refined Linseed Oil.
-Next, wipe the linseed oil and any remaining pigment from your brush with a rag and continue painting.
+For brush clean-up during your painting session, first wipe excess paint from brushes with a rag.
+Then dip your brush in a container of Gamblin Safflower Oil.
+Next, wipe the safflower oil and any remaining pigment from your brush with a rag and continue painting.

 Please note that oil-soaked rags should be - at a minimum - properly stored in an Oily Rag Safety Can (such as those offered by JustRite) until they can be thrown-out.
 Even better, soak rags in water, and place them in an old jar or similar container and dispose of them outside in your household trashcan or apartment building dumpster.